ttu/dotnet-fake-json-server/README.md

 #### Eager data reload

-By default DataStore updates it's internal data on every request by reading the data from the JSON file.
+By default Data Store updates it's internal data on every request by reading the data from the JSON file.

 `EagerDataReload` can be configured from `appsettings.json`.